-Hello!
 My name is Prachi Jhawar!
-I am originally from Westford, Massachusetts.
-Currently, I am an undergraduate student at American University who is studying Political Science and Women’s, Gender and Sexuality Studies with a minor in Education.
-Since I am apart of the School of Public Affairs Leadership Program, I am also going to graduate with a certificate in Advanced Leadership Studies.
-All throughout my life, I’ve been passionate about advocacy for many groups.
-Specifically, I have been involved in the political advocacy of women’s rights, immigrant rights, and human rights in general.
+I am an undergraduate student at American University in Washington, D.C. studying Political Science & Women’s, Gender, and Sexuality Studies.
+As a student of the School of Public Affairs Leadership Program, I will graduate with a certificate in Advanced Leadership Studies.

-In high school, I fought for free menstrual health resources to put in our women’s and gender-neutral bathrooms.
-Through the Human Rights Club, I raised hundreds of dollars for Doctors without Borders, the International Rescue Committee, and the Northwest Immigrants Rights Project.
-I also co-founded and implemented a school-wide Diversity Day at my high school to combat racism and anti-semitism in our town.
+At my high school in Massachusetts, I successfully fought for free menstrual health resources in the women’s and gender-neutral bathrooms.
+Through my school’s Human Rights Club, I raised hundreds of dollars for Doctors without Borders, the International Rescue Committee, and the Northwest Immigrants Rights Project.
+Additionally, along with three of my friends, I founded and implemented a school-wide Diversity Day at my high school to combat racism and antisemitism in my town.

 My passion for the advocacy of marginalized groups is what led me to D.C.
 These experiences pushed me to want to pursue a career that can improve the lives of our country’s children.
 Preventing the trafficking of women and children is crucial to ensure equality for all, and I want to be a part of that fight.